distrochooser/distrochooser/README.md

 [distrochooser.de](http://distrochooser.de) for developing purposes.

 > Under development warning: I'm currently changing a lot of features of the software.
 I'm open to contributions and/ or suggestions.
 The sourcecode has still some flaws, for example the bootstrapping is not perfect.
+This software version is deployed on [beta.distrochooser.de](http://beta.distrochooser.de), the main site is still on the jquery pyramid of doom-version.

 ## Contents of this repository

 - Frontend of [distrochooser.de](http://distrochooser.de)

 ## Third party libraries